HL7/davinci-ehrx/input/pagecontent/smart-app-reg.md

 The FHIR community has recognized the need to solve the challenge of a more streamlined dynamic registration process.
 A specification has been developed: [Unified Data Access Profiles - Dynamic Client Registration](http://www.udap.org/udap-dynamic-client-registration.html).

 The UDAP Dynamic Client Registration specification **MAY** be followed by Payers wanting to streamline their application registration process.
 The specification is still in development and testing.
-It is included here but may be superseded by developments to the specification because of continued testing and pilot implementations.
+It is included here but could be superseded by developments to the specification because of continued testing and pilot implementations.

 ### UDAP Dynamic Client Registration